 The Skoda Octavia Estate is very well built and extremely functional in every respect, but it lacks any real design flair

-The Octavia has a smart dashboard that feels extremely sturdy and a layout that is easy to navigate and pleasingly fuss-free to look at.
+The Skoda Octavia Estate has a smart dashboard that feels extremely sturdy and a layout that is easy to navigate and pleasingly fuss-free to look at.

-SE models feel a little nicer inside with their metallic trim pieces and chrome interior door handles.
+SE cars feel a little nicer inside with their metallic trim pieces and chrome interior door handles.

 By the time you get to SE L models the Octavia Estate starts to look reasonably premium.
 They come with Alcantara and part-leather upholstery that feels (and smells) expensive, but the beige option (you can also have it in black) is unlikely to react well to the mucky job of carrying a family.